In this section you'll find information about how MusicHub works and how to become a member.

 To cancel your MusicHub subscription, go to your MusicHub account, choose “subscription plan” and click on the button “cancel plan”.
 Your subscription will expire as soon as the next monthly payment is due.
 You can still use your subscription for the month you have already paid.
 Please note that your monthly payment may overlap with your cancellation.
-If you cancel your MusicHub subscription, you will not be able to send any new releases to platforms.
-However, your MusicHub account will continue to exist, and your already released music will remain available on platforms.
-Please note: If you delete your account, your releases on the platforms will also be removed.
+If you cancel your MusicHub subscription, your MusicHub account will continue to exist, but you will not be able to send any new releases to platforms.
+Please be aware that your published releases will be taken down after the end of your billing cycle (monthly or annual, depending on which plan you chose).
+You will therefore not be able to access Stats for previously published releases or any other of the Essential features.
+In addition, you will only be able to withdraw remaining royalties from your Royalties Dashboard.
 If you have any questions, please contact our Customer Support Team.

 Yes, of course.
 You can organise and release your future independent releases via MusicHub.
 In case you want to re-release any releases already published with another distributor, you will have to have a takedown performed and subsequently re-release with MusicHub.
 Please inform our Customer Support Team before you arrange a termination with your current distributor.
 This way we can help you avoid potentially losing playcounts or playlist rankings during the transition.

 To pay for your monthly or yearly subscription fee, you can use:

 Your royalty payouts are made by SEPA credit transfer to your bank account.

 Yes we do.
 Beatport requires a yearly subscription of €96, and you will keep 100% of the income generated through downloads.
 The subscription covers MusicHub releases that are in an electronic genre, including previous releases with MusicHub.

 First, you can create a free MusicHub account and get access to parts of our offer as a demo version.